 A major change in the South African trade union balance took place with the establishment of a new trade union federation with over 515 000 members.
-The Federation of Unions of South Africa (FEDUSA) was established on 1 April 1997 by the amalgamation of two federations, namely Federation of South African Labour Unions (FEDSAL) and Federation of Organisations Representing Civil Employees (FORCE).
+The Federation of Unions of South Africa (FEDUSA) was established on 1 April 1997 by the amalgamation of two federations, more about namely Federation of South African Labour Unions (FEDSAL) and Federation of Organisations Representing Civil Employees (FORCE).

 History was made by creating greater democracy and balance by offering alternative solutions within the South African Labour movement.
 An agreement was signed during March 1997 that would establish FEDUSA.
 Its members included technicians, administrative employees, pilots, flight engineers, general assistants, nurses, doctors, teachers and other skilled and semi – skilled employees from both the public and private sector of the economy.